 A solution to photograph in low light can be to opt for a low ISO sensitivity, to expose at a slow speed if you want to diaphragm the lens to an aperture giving a good depth of field (for example f/8 or f/11).
 A tripod is then necessary to avoid any risk of movement; it also allows to refine the framing.
 However, cameras, especially hybrids, and lenses that have a stabilization system, make it possible to work freehand.
 The photographer should test to see how far his or her equipment can go at slow speeds.
 Some camera-lens combinations keep the image sharp up to 1 second of exposure thanks to stabilization.

 Another solution is to bring light with a flash.
-To solve a problem of too little light, the photographer can also create the missing light with one or more flashes, to better illuminate his shot and obtain the desired result.
+To solve a problem of too little light, the photographer can also create the missing light with one or more flashes, to better light the image and obtain the desired result.

 The case of architectural photography